Adam Peek: Post-retirement

-Peek is employed by the NRL in a part-time mentoring role; helping budding talents to look at the bigger picture for when their playing days should come to an end.
+Peek is employed by the NRL in a part-time mentoring role, working with players on career development and transition planning following their playing careers.

 In 2015, Peek and many other current and former Bulldogs players travelled to Papua New Guinea to assist in the construction of a school.
 In addition to the construction of the school, Peek and the other players provided coaching clinics promoting the importance of education, healthy lifestyles and respect for women and children.